 If you own a 6 inch Bundt pan and a scale, you can even weigh out half boxes of cake mix and make half batches of any cake mix based Bundt recipe.
-However, you won’t need to do that here, because today’s recipe is a good, scratch, marbled Bundt.
+However, you won’t need to do that here, because today’s recipe is a scratch marbled Bundt.

-This recipe was originally from Maida Heatter who (to make matters even more complicated) designed it for a 9 inch Bundt.
-If you are in the even more exclusive group of people who own 9 inch Bundts, double the recipe and make it as Maida did.
-And for those of you in the mass majority who own 10 inch Bundts, you can also double it, but your cake will be a little short in stature.
+This recipe is originally from Maida Heatter who designed it for a 9 inch Bundt.
+That is an odd size, but if you do happen to have a 9 inch Bundt pan you can double the recipe.
+And for those of you who own a standard 10 inch Bundt, you can also double it, but your cake will be a little short in stature.

 Whatever you do, make sure to weigh the flour or sift it before measuring with a light hand, otherwise the cake will be dry.